New and Extended Data Processing of Mars Odyssey Neutron Spectrometer Data: Acknowledgments

 Research presented in this paper was supported by the Laboratory Directed Research and Development program of Los Alamos National Laboratory under project number 20160672PRD3 and the NASA Mars Data Analysis Program under project number 80HQTR170004.
 This research used resources provided under the Los Alamos National Laboratory Institutional Computing Program, which is supported by the U.S. Department of Energy National Nuclear Security Administration under Contract No. 8923328CNA000001.
+The authors would like to acknowledge the reviewers for their helpful comments in improving the manuscript.